marisadaze2333/marisadaze2333.github.io/service/service.md

 + IEEE Transactions on Networking (TON)
 + IEEE Transactions on Information Forensics & Security (TIFS)
++ IEEE Journal of Selected Areas in Communications (JSAC)
 + IEEE Journal of Selected Topics in Signal Processing (JSTSP)
 + IEEE Transactions on Wireless Communications (TWC)
 + IEEE Transactions on Cognitive Communications and Networking (TCCN)